CraryPrimitiveMan/awesome-with-star/awesome/vsouza_awesome-ios.md

 * [IBLocalizable](https://github.com/PiXeL16/IBLocalizable) - Localize your views directly in Interface Builder with IBLocalizable  :star:412
 * [nslocalizer](https://github.com/samdmarshall/nslocalizer) - A tool for finding missing and unused NSLocalizedStrings :star:125
 * [L10n-swift](https://github.com/Decybel07/L10n-swift) - Localization of an application with ability to change language "on the fly" and support for plural forms in any language.  :star:63
+* [Localize](https://github.com/andresilvagomez/Localize) - Easy tool to localize apps using JSON or Strings and of course IBDesignables with extensions for UI components. :star:70

 ## Logging
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) - A configurable and extensible Swift-based logging API that is simple, lightweight and performant.  :star:1138
 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) - A fast & simple, yet powerful & flexible logging framework for Mac and iOS. :star:10154
-* [NSLogger](https://github.com/fpillet/NSLogger) - a high performance logging utility which displays traces emitted by client applications running on macOS, iOS and Android. :star:4221
+* [NSLogger](https://github.com/fpillet/NSLogger) - a high performance logging utility which displays traces emitted by client applications running on macOS, iOS and Android. :star:4223
 * [QorumLogs](https://github.com/goktugyil/QorumLogs) — Swift Logging Utility for Xcode & Google Docs.
 * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns.  :star:706
-* [Rainbow](https://github.com/onevcat/Rainbow) - Delightful console output for Swift developers.  :star:1024
+* [Rainbow](https://github.com/onevcat/Rainbow) - Delightful console output for Swift developers.  :star:1026
-* [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Convenient logging during development & release in Swift 2 & 3  :star:3486
+* [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Convenient logging during development & release in Swift 2 & 3  :star:3489
 * [SwiftyTextTable](https://github.com/scottrhoyt/SwiftyTextTable) - A lightweight tool for generating text tables.  :star:123
-* [Watchdog](https://github.com/wojteklu/Watchdog) - Class for logging excessive blocking on the main thread  :star:1499
+* [Watchdog](https://github.com/wojteklu/Watchdog) - Class for logging excessive blocking on the main thread  :star:1500
 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
-Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.  :star:2903
+Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.  :star:2905
 * [puree](https://github.com/cookpad/puree-ios) - A log collector for iOS :star:153
 * [Colors](https://github.com/icodeforlove/Colors) - A pure Swift library for using ANSI codes.
 Basically makes command-line coloring and styling very easy! [e] :star:26
 * [Loggerithm](https://github.com/honghaoz/Loggerithm) - A lightweight Swift logger, uses `print` in development and `NSLog` in production.
 Support colourful and formatted output.  :star:268